 - Do not have health insurance.

 - Are part of a household that meets the income qualifications.

 When applying for CHIP enrollment in Delaware, applicants will have to provide the Delaware Division of Social Services (DSS) with proof of their citizen or immigration status as well as proof of their income.
-To learn more about eligibility for CHIP, you can download our comprehensive guide.
+To learn more about requirements for CHIP, you can download our free guide.

 What is covered by CHIP Medicaid in Delaware?